 Research results include

-- parsing both C proper and the C preprocessor together [PLDI 2012],
+- parsing both C proper and the C preprocessor together (SuperC) [PLDI 2012],

-- analyzing all configurations of the Kbuild build system [ESEC/FSE 2017],
+- analyzing all configurations of the Kbuild build system (kmax) [ESEC/FSE 2017],

 Ongoing work includes variability-aware static analysis and bug finding, configuration sampling strategies, and preprocessor usage analysis and translation.
-Relevant artifacts include SuperC and Kmax.
+Relevant artifacts include SuperC, kmax, and kclause.